 Customer registration forms are the bane of attracting new customers.
 It's like posting an armed guard at the door to a department store and only letting people in the store after they show two forms of ID and suffer nosy questions about their family tree.

 Web users often turn away rather than having to register.
 Quite simply, it's not worth peoples' time to answer all your questions.
 Even if we get a Web-wide standard for one-click registration, users will resent being asked to register.
 Every click is a burden for busy Web users, but more important, users don't like parting with their personal data before they have developed a sense of trust in the site.

 It is common for sites that violate these rules to discover that 1/3 or more of their "customer" registrations are bogus.
 Unless you believe that Donald Duck is a very frequent user of these sites.

-Qualitative studies have long shown that customer registration hurts usability and makes users turn away.
+Qualitative studies have long shown that demanding htat users register hurts usability and makes users turn away.
 (Offering guest checkout has long been a key guideline for e-commerce design.)
 But how much does it hurt?